 Most stains require you to wipe on, then immediately wipe off, however you should follow the directions listed on your particular stain.

-Most stain will get gummy and not look good unless the excess is wiped off soon after it is applied.
+The majority of stains will get gummy and not look good unless the excess is wiped off soon after it is applied.
 If this happens, you will have to start the sanding process over again once it is completely dry.

 You can apply stain using a brush, however many people prefer to use an old rag.
 If you do not want to clean your brush, you can use a foam brush, however have plenty on hand since they tend to tear and break.

-Rubber or vinyl gloves are suggested since this step can get messy.
+Disposable gloves are suggested since this step can get messy.

 To protect your newly stained front door, you should cover it with a protectant.
 Spar urethane is suggested in a satin or gloss finish of your choice.
 Make sure your urethane is approved for exterior use.